-Lavender and peppermint essential oils are very popular pain relievers for general use but they are not the only oils for pain, Some of the Best 7 Essential Oils For Instant Pain Relief are provided in the following list, along with their most important uses.
+Lavender and peppermint essential oils are very popular pain relievers for general use but they are not the only oils for pain.
+Some of the Best 7 Essential Oils For Pain Relief are provided in the following list, along with their most important uses.

 These both will reduce your level of pain you feel.
 It also can help with easing the pain felt from migraine headaches, neck pain or tension by either placing oil on your temples or inhaling the vapors.

 Lavender in a bath can be very helpful for joint and muscle pain as well as stress.
-It can help you sleep better with less stress when used at bedtime.
-It can also help to ease pain, stress and ache.
+It can help you sleep better when used at bedtime.
+It can also help to ease body pain, stress, and ache.1

 A chamomile and lavender bath soak can help reduce pain, relax you and relieve stress.
 So you should get a bottle of pure lavender oil and add some to your bath water.

-Other List of Uses for Lavender essential Oil
+Some Other Great Uses for Lavender Essential Oil

-1. Mosquito Repellent – Add 10-12 drops of essence of lavender oil to an 8 or 16 oz Spritzer bottle filled with water, and spray.
+Add 10-12 drops of essence of lavender oil to an 8 or 16 oz Spritzer bottlefilled with water, and spray.

-5. Reduce Swelling and Sore Muscles – Add lavender oil to ointment you use to relieve aches and pains.
-Some mums I know dab a little lavender oil on swollen lips
+Add lavender oil to ointment you use to relieve aches and pains.
+Some moms I know dab a little lavender oil on swollen lips

 It is quite effective when used with chamomile for menstrual and PMS problems.
 Inhaling Clary Sage has been proven to have the ability to soothe nervous tension, lighten the mood, and create a sense of euphoria but it should not be taken internally.
 This oil should be used sparingly and cautiously.